alimkhanakimzhan/ict-first-trimester-final/README.md

 a relatively simple task.
 In addition, it’s also an easy database to work with.
 So long as you understand the language, you shouldn’t run into too many problems.

-Data Structure.
-In general, desired system will have 10 entities, users with their users’ roles, departments, where they do study, exams with the exam question and exam question-answers, users’ transactions with separate detailed info about them, users’ payment information, advertisements of payments.
 Business Rules.
 1. User can have one role
 2. User can make one or many payments